Mark-Vu/JobHub/README.md

 ## We will get you all the jobs you ever wanted to find~

 ### Inspiration
+The co-op job search can be daunting.
+Think about how often you input keywords like:
 When you are in the co-op job search process.
 You'll search for
 - Software Engineer Intern
 - Software Engineer Co-op